c-swa/icp-5/README.md

 a continuously decrementing display of months, days, hours, minutes, and seconds to a "User Entered Event".

-**If possible, combine both the To-Do and Countdown Timer into a single applicaiton.**
+**If possible, combine both the To-Do and Countdown Timer into a single application.**